 A Belief is Only a Thought You Keep Thinking!

 Keep in mind that a belief can be created within 17 seconds—but a belief is only a thought you keep thinking.
 (And jeez, do we hold a lot of untrue beliefs about ourselves!)
-As you move into the new year, do your best to put the brakes on the negative thoughts before they form, before you believe them—and replace them with loving, compassionate, true ones!
+As you move further into the year, do your best to put the brakes on the negative thoughts before they form, before you believe them—and replace them with loving, compassionate, true ones!

 No matter how strong our desires and goals, life always has its own agenda.
-It’s up to us how we show up, handle it and manage to still reach for those goals while having some fun in the process.
+It’s up to us how we show up, handle it and manage to still reach for those goals, while having some fun in the process.
 This is what will determine whether or not we succeed, not the other way around.

 The path to feeling good never feels bad—and my words had left me feeling less than, exhausted and uninspired.
 When our words, actions and thoughts feel good, we are aligned with our true essence and with our bodies.
 When they don’t feel good, it’s a clear sign we aren’t aligned and on the path of struggle.